oasis-tcs/openc2-jadn/jadn-v1.1.md

 # 1 Introduction
 > *An information model is a representation of concepts, relationships, constraints, rules, and operations to specify data semantics for a chosen domain of discourse.
-An information modeling language is a formal syntax that allows users to capture data semantics and constraints."
+An information modeling language is a formal syntax that allows users to capture data semantics and constraints.*

 -- [[Information Modeling](#information-modeling)], Y. Tina Lee, NIST